ady0906/seamlessmd-screen/README.md

 ## Getting Started

-Clone this repo then start the app by running the following commands from your terminal.
+Clone this repo then navigate to it in your terminal before starting the app with the following commands.

 ```
 npm install